F3real/F3real.github.io/content/pragyanCTF2019_SuperSecureVault.md

 Running our code we get 3087629750608333480917556.

-Now we also have to figure second part.
+Now we also have to figure the second part.
 Let's look at the source code of the second function:

 ~~~c
 int __fastcall func2(__int64 s2, char *s1, const char *numString)